Home

 Create a simple flow chart before you implement it.
 Describe:

-• Which event starts the process
+• which event starts the process,

-• Which conditions are checked,
+• which conditions are checked,

-• Which actions will follow.
+• which actions will follow.

 Then implement the process in the chosen platform and use test data.
 Check

-• whether each condition is triggered correctly
+• whether each condition is triggered correctly,

 • whether data is transferred in full,

-• and whether error messages are unique.
+• and whether error messages are unambiguous.

 Define who gets notified when an error occurs.
 Document all test results so that you can make adjustments later on more easily.